EXPLAINER-What to know about COVID vaccines for young children | Health

 EXPLAINER-What to know about COVID vaccines for young children

-Moderna's vaccine was estimated to be 50.6% effective at preventing symptomatic infections among children 6 months to under 2 years old and 36.8% effective at doing so in children ages 2 to 6 in a clinical trial of over 5,000 subjects.
-It is not yet known how effective the Pfizer/BioNTech vaccine is at preventing infection in people under age 5 because of the low number of symptomatic COVID-19 cases among the children in its trial.
+Adults received 100 micrograms per shot for their first two doses.
+The Pfizer/BioNTech vaccine is a three-dose course for children aged 6 months to under 5 years old.

-A panel of advisers to the U.S. Food and Drug Administration on Wednesday unanimously voted to recommend Moderna Inc's COVID-19 vaccine for children under 6 years old and Pfizer Inc and BioNTech SE's for children under 5.
-The following are some important details to know about these two messenger RNA (mRNA) vaccines for this age group.
+The United States has begun rolling out COVID-19 vaccines for children as young as six months after receiving the go-ahead from the Food and Drug Administration and the Centers for Disease Control and Prevention.
+The following are some details about the two messenger RNA (mRNA) vaccines from Moderna Inc and Pfizer Inc /BioNTech SE for young children:

 HOW MANY DOSES ARE NEEDED?
-Moderna has asked the FDA to authorize a two-dose regimen of its vaccine in children aged 6 months to 6 years old.
+Moderna's vaccine is a two-dose regimen in children aged 6 months to 6 years old.
 The 25-microgram doses are given 28 days apart.
-Adults received 100 micrograms per shot for their the first two doses.
+Adults received 100 micrograms per shot for their first two doses.

-Pfizer and BioNTech are asking for a three-dose course of their vaccine for children aged 6 months to under 5 years old.
+The Pfizer/BioNTech vaccine is a three-dose course for children aged 6 months to under 5 years old.
 The first two doses are given 21 days apart and the third is administered at least two months after the second.
 Each dose is 3 micrograms, below the 10 micrograms given to children aged 5 to 11 and 30 micrograms for people aged 12 and older.
-Both companies sought lower-dose versions for younger children to try to reduce vaccine side effects.
+Both companies had sought lower-dose versions for younger children to try to reduce side effects.

 HOW EFFECTIVE ARE THE VACCINES?
 Moderna's vaccine was estimated to be 50.6% effective at preventing symptomatic infections among children 6 months to under 2 years old and 36.8% effective at doing so in children ages 2 to 6 in a clinical trial of over 5,000 subjects.